chanabanana999/Purchases/README.md

 ## How to Run the Code
 This app was created using React v.
 18.2 and Javascript.
 To run this app, you may have to run `npm ci`.
-To start the app in a browser.
+To start the app in a browser:

 ```shell
 npm start